Josline90/-Machine-Learning-Prediction-Models-for-predicting-functional-outcomes-and-death/README.md

-NB:- Age and NIHSS (0-42) were used as continuous features while others as binary (0/1). -9 denote the separate category for missing values.
+NB:- Age and NIHSS (0-42) were used as continuous features while others as binary (0/1).
+After one-hot encoding \_1 denote the 'Yes' category and \_-9 denote the separate category for missing values.